Why

 Carpet

-retailers seldom take the time to educate consumers about the differences between
+salespeople seldom take the time to educate or inform consumers about the

 Continuous

-remedy offered by the retailer or the manufacturer.
-When the customer
+seldom a remedy offered by the retailer or the manufacturer

 Why